Marseille President Longoria Says no Corruption In Ligue 1 After Outburst - UrduPoint

 Marseille President Longoria Says 'no Corruption' In Ligue 1 After Outburst

-Marseille president Pablo Longoria said Monday he regretted his outburst in which he claimed his club were the victims of "corruption" following a 3-0 Ligue 1 loss to Auxerre

-Marseille, (APP - UrduPoint / Pakistan Point News - 24th Feb, 2025) Marseille president Pablo Longoria said Monday he regretted his outburst in which he claimed his club were the victims of "corruption" following a 3-0 Ligue 1 loss to Auxerre.
+Marseille, (APP - UrduPoint / Pakistan Point News - 25th Feb, 2025) Marseille president Pablo Longoria said on Monday he regretted his outburst in which he claimed his club were the victims of "corruption" following a 3-0 Ligue 1 loss to Auxerre.

-Spaniard Longoria launched into a tirade after the match at the Stade de l'Abbe-Deschamps on Saturday, shouting "this is real corruption" in response to what he and other Marseille officials felt was unfair treatment by the referee towards their team.
+Spaniard Longoria launched into a tirade after Saturday's match at the Stade de l'Abbe-Deschamps, shouting "this is real corruption" in response to what he and other Marseille officials felt was unfair treatment by the referee towards their team.

 "It wasn't appropriate and that word, yes, I regret it," a contrite Longoria told AFP in an interview.